 your perfect introduction and general orientation tour of Dublin, South of the river.
-Walking from East to West through the historic city centre and featuring Stephen’s Green; Merrion Square; Trinity College; Temple Bar; Christ Church Cathedral; City Hall and finishing up at Dublin Castle or time allowing, Saint Patrick’s cathedral.
+Walking from East to West through the historic city centre and featuring Stephen’s Green; Merrion Square; College Green; Temple Bar; Christ Church Cathedral; City Hall and finishing up at Dublin Castle or even (time allowing) Saint Patrick’s cathedral.
 Precise times will always depend on your walking pace and preferred tempo, and on the amount of questions and discussion at each stop.
-Times can vary from from 1 Hr 45 mins to 2 hrs 15 minutes) To see why we love this route, read below…
+Times can vary from from 1 Hr 45 mins to 2 hrs 15 minutes) To see more about why we love this route, read below…

 This walk is the essential trail of Dublin’s must-see sights, that runs in a line through the central spine of our capital city.
 We recommend walking this route on an east-west direction, and thus we usually meet our guests at Stephen’s Green, lined with great mansions and clubhouses.
 We then walk to

 - nearby Merrion Square, home of the modern-day Irish parliament, of Georgian townhouses and a rich literary associations, including the childhood home of Oscar Wilde.

 - We then explore Kildare, Molesworth, Dawson and Grafton Streets

 - Our next stop is iconic College Green, stopping to admire the spectacular neo-classical, 18th century, former Irish Parliament Building, and to understand the politics and history that lay behind it.

 - We’ll also briefly appraise the splendid array of other, mostly 19th century bank buildings on College Green, among them several architectural gems, and bank founded by that Irish political giant, the Liberator himself, Daniel O’Connell.